-Pole audit is the broad term used to cover the survey of utility poles in order to get information about the location of the pole, condition of the pole and the pole line hardware, inventory of equipment, joint cable attachment count, etc. An audit can be as basic as making sure the pole is plum or checking for pole grounds, or as complex as running pole loading and clearance analysis.
+Pole audit is the broad term used to cover the survey of utility poles in order to get information about the location of the pole, condition of the pole and the pole line hardware, inventory of equipment, joint cable attachment count, etc. An audit can be as basic as making sure the pole is plumb or checking for pole grounds, or as complex as running pole loading and clearance analysis.
 The goal is simple: make efficient and accurate decisions about your poles with data from the audit.

 Since the industrial revolution, wood utility and telephone poles have been used as the scaffolding on which North America has developed its electricity and communications infrastructure.
 The life of these poles is generally thought to be between 40 and 70 years.
 As the pole auditing process checks everything associated with the utility pole, the process ensures the poles have been built per the design specifications.
 Poles built per design can be better expected to reach their estimated life span and ensure public safety.